On the growth of the Floer barcode: Proofs and refinements

 \section{Proofs and refinements}

-In this section we prove Theorem \ref{thm:growth} and also refine and prove Proposition \ref{prop:AP}.
-The proof of the theorem hinges on a construction from \cite{CGG:Entropy}, which we call a Lagrangian tomograph and describe next.
+In this section we prove Theorem \ref{thm:growth}, Proposition \ref{prop:gamma} and also refine and prove Proposition \ref{prop:AP}.
+Along the way we discuss some other ways to measure barcode growth.
+The proof of Theorem \ref{thm:growth} hinges on a construction from \cite{CGG:Entropy}, which we call a Lagrangian tomograph and describe next.